samuel-book/samuel_shap_paper_1/_sources/introduction/intro.md

 ## Methods

-In this study we used a machine learning method (XG-Boost) to predict decisions to give thrombolysis at each hospital.
+In this study we used a machine learning method called *XG-Boost* to predict decisions to give thrombolysis at each of 132 hospitals in England and Wales that deal with emergency stroke admissions.

 In order to make the model easier to explain we found the most important features that would predict whether a patient received thrombolysis or not.
 We found that with 8 features we could get accuracy that was very close to using all available features.
 These 8 features were: